heriberto-codes/cThink/readme.md

 ## Description
 When educating a diverse population of students, the ability to break down complex concepts becomes quite important.
 After working closely with students and his son Elijah 👶, Heriberto Roman, a former Technical Instructor, realized a consistent problem that existed with his adult students, elementary student Elijah, and once himself as a code newbie: the problem of being inundated with new, difficult 💻 technical concepts and not being able to process and retain them 😧.

-Heriberto set out to come up with a solution that could support code newbies and general learners 🙌.
+Heriberto wanted to build something that could help both people new to coding and everyday learners. 🙌.

 The result is cThink, a digital learning platform designed to improve retention of technical coding concepts through the Draw ✏️, Act 🎭, Build 🔧 **D.A.B** pedagogy by helping learners retain them through personalized analogies, building them out, and saving their process.